 Quality statements describe priority areas for improvement within the BC health system.
 Unwarranted variation occurs when the care someone receives is not what is expected and is not the result of their individual circumstances or choices.
 Quality statements aim to reduce areas of unwarranted variation by focusing improvement efforts where it is needed the most and outline the care that should be offered to people.

 Quality statements require monitoring using associated quality indicators in order to track if care is meeting the standard or being improved.
 Quality indicators are intended to measure the progress towards meeting each quality statement.

 How Are Quality Standards Developed?

-The development of the quality standards is led by the Council and includes a call for public consultation before being finalized.
+We lead the development of quality standards, including a call for public consultation before they are finalized.
 Quality standards are shaped by a committee made up of health care professionals, patients and representatives from a range of health care organizations with expertise in that area of care.
 They are evidence-informed and combine best practice as well as the expertise of all members of the committee.

 Quality standards fall under the Provincial Health Services Authority’s mandate for provincial clinical policy.
 As is best practice, the standard setting function has been separated from other provincial clinical policy functions.

 What is the Next Quality Standard?

 Stroke has been identified as the first area of focus for quality standard development.